 - things have changed and we do things differently now

 - and so on…

-Each party in this living situation has different expectations so make a contract with each other so it is clear what the expectation are.
+Each party in this living situation has different expectations so make a contract with each other so it is clear what the expectations are.
 My daughter presented me with some rules when she moved back home for a few months.
 She asked me to look at them and see if they were suitable and to add any rules.
-It made things very easy and simple because there were less misunderstanding.
+It made things very easy and simple because there were fewer misunderstandings.